 From mid June to September the moths pupate in the nests.
 The adult moth emerges and lives for 4-5 days.

 To prevent any further spread of Oak Processionary Moth (OPM) action is required.
 What action depends on which zone of the three OPM management zones you are in.
 Guidance on the zones and further information can be found in the Forest Research The Oak Tree Owners’ OPM manual.

-This year we have seen a dramatically increased demand for our services to remove OPM.
+In 2019 we saw a dramatically increased demand for our services to remove OPM.
 Mole Valley, Surrey Heath, Guildford, Epsom & Ewell, Spelthorne, Woking and Runnymede are all in the control or buffer zone (however almost all of these boroughs have now had cases of OPM).
 Elmbridge, Kingston upon Thames and Richmond upon Thames, Merton,Brent, Wandsworth, Hounslow, Kensington and Chelsea, Ealing and Westminster are in the core zone.